-As a kid, Royce Dunbar collected Matchbox Rolls Royce’s – toy cars – and dreamed of owning a real one.
-Perhaps a childish notion but dreams can come true and after an eventful life, including surviving the Voyager disaster, Royce ultimately owned a Roller.
+Sharing his name with a prestige automobile inspired young Royce Dunbar to collect miniature Rolls Royces.
+He dreamed one day he’d own the real thing.
+Perhaps a childish notion but dreams can come true.
+After an eventful life, including surviving the Voyager disaster, Royce ultimately owned a Roller.

-Born in Western Australia during World War II, he enlisted in the Navy just before his 18th birthday.
+Born in Western Australia during World War II, Royce enlisted in the Navy just before his 18th birthday.

 However, on 10 February 1964, the Voyager collided with the HMAS Melbourne during manoeuvres.